-Cash flows used for investing activities during the year ended December 31, 2022 were \$449 million, a decrease of \$498 million compared to the year ended December 31, 2021.
+Cash flows used for investing activities during the year ended December 31, 2022 were \$449 million, a decrease of \$498 million compared to prior year.
 Generally, the primary drivers of cash flows used for investing activities are acquisition of businesses, purchases of short-term investments, capital expenditures, and payments for investments.
 Generally, the primary drivers of cash flows provided by investing activities are sales of businesses, sales of short-term investments, and proceeds from investments.
-The gains and losses corresponding to cash flows provided by proceeds from investments are primarily recognized in Other income (expense) in the Consolidated Statements of Income.
+The gains and losses corresponding to cash flows provided by proceeds from investments and used for payments for investments are primarily recognized in Other income (expense) in the Consolidated Statements of Income.